 "Last year's festival was my absolute favorite week I've experienced at Brandeis.
 Every single event I went to or participated in left my mind and soul empowered and enriched, and I still feel the power of these events months later.
 I finally felt like I was a part of a larger, impassioned Brandeis community.” -Regina Roberg, '17

 Jan.
 26 - Feb.
 5, 2017

 A Weeklong "Festival of Social Justice"

-The International Center for Ethics, Justice and Public Life and the Student Union present Brandeis University’s fourth annual weeklong "festival of social justice."
-Students, professors, clubs, and academic departments will host dozens of events throughout the week, featuring talks, artmaking workshops, performances, exhibits and discussions.
+The International Center for Ethics, Justice and Public Life and the Student Union presents Brandeis University’s sixth annual weeklong "festival of social justice."
+Students, professors, clubs, and academic departments will host dozens of events, featuring talks, workshops, performances, exhibits and discussions.

 Click the buttons below for updates on Facebook and the 'DEIS Impact YouTube playlist.